Best interactive cat toys: 6 toys tested and approved by real cats and their owners

 How much interactive play do cats need?

 Cats love to have fun so it's vital that you know how to play with a cat.
-You should also understand why your cat wants to play all the time – often it's because they are bored, lonely and craving attention.
+You should also understand why your cat wants to play all the time – often it's because they are bored, lonely, and craving attention.
 To that end, you're likely wondering how much play is sufficient, particularly if you're looking at how to entertain indoor cats who will naturally rely on your help for mental and physical stimulation to a greater degree than those who are able to roam outside.

 According to vet Dr. Joanna Woodnutt, it may take less time than you think.
 “It’s a good idea to try to encourage your cat to be physically active in several short bursts each day,” she affirms.
 “For most adult cats, 10 to 15 minutes of play three to four times a day is perfect.
 Interactive cat toys can help with encouraging this physical activity even when you’re out of the house or busy.”

-Of course, much depends on how active, old and healthy your cat is.
+Of course, much depends on how active, old, and healthy your cat is.
 If your kitty is struggling to play for 10 to 15 minutes, simply seek to reduce the recommended length of time but increase the number of sessions each day.

 How long can you leave a cat with an interactive toy?

-It's advisable to stick to the 10 to 15 minute rule.
-If you allow a cat to play with an interactive toy for much longer than that, then it's likely your pet will become bored or frustrated with it.
 Not only does that defeat the purpose of having the toy, you will be wasting money.
 The idea is to encourage your cat to engage in an activity without becoming overstimulated and you should not see an interactive toy as a permanent substitute for some human-cat playtime.

 Curated by